LANDLORD/TENANT EVICTIONS & DISPUTES

 COMMERCIAL LITIGATION LAWYER

-At the Law Offices of Paul A. Humbert, P.L. our law firm can assist you in the Broward County, Miami Dade County, Fort Lauderdale, Coral Gables, or anywhere in South Florida.
+At the Law Offices of Paul A. Humbert, P.L. our law firm can assist you in the Broward County, Miami Dade County, Fort Lauderdale, Coral Gables area, or anywhere in South Florida.
 We handle cases regarding landlord-tenant issues that arise.
-A skilled landlord attorney is proactive to work towards your best interests.
-This ensures that any dictation of Florida Statute §83 is properly interpreted as well as adhered to correctly.